Musikfest: Musikfest 2023

 Musikfest 40 took place from August 3 to August 13.

 Musikfest 2023 poster

-Representing the Spanish heritage of a carnival, the colorful 2023 Musikfest poster mural not only commemorates the festival’s 40th anniversary, but also embodies the spirit and liveliness of the Lehigh Valley’s richly diverse culture.
-Celebrating around the mural’s center image, called a Vejigante, people happily dance among a rainbow burst of color and musical notes, against a colorfully rich backdrop that features the iconic SteelStacks nestled among hills and trees representing the City of Bethlehem.
+Representing the Spanish heritage of a carnival, the colorful 2023 Musikfest poster mural commemorates the festival’s 40th anniversary, featuring the Lehigh Valley’s diverse culture.
+Celebrating around the mural’s center image, called a Vejigante, are dancing figures against a backdrop that features the iconic SteelStacks which represent the City of Bethlehem.